If you’re an aspiring rental real estate mogul, then you will need to know how to keep a tenant for 20 years!

 In the Real Estate Investor world there’s a lot of noise.

-It seems that everywhere I look on social media or coming through my inbox is THE BEST way to find/buy/flip a house and make a quick buck.
+Everywhere I look on social media or coming through my inbox is THE BEST way to find/buy/flip a house and make a quick buck.

 If you want proof just take a look at two of the 30 emails I’ve received in the past couple of months about real estate investing.